hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 page_title: "Sessions"
 sidebar_current: "docs-internals-sessions"
 description: |-
-  Consul provides a session mechansim which can be used to build distributed locks.
+  Consul provides a session mechanism which can be used to build distributed locks.
 Sessions act as a binding layer between nodes, health checks, and key/value data.
 They are designed to provide granular locking, and are heavily inspired by The Chubby Lock Service for Loosely-Coupled Distributed Systems.
 ---

 # Sessions

-Consul provides a session mechansim which can be used to build distributed locks.
+Consul provides a session mechanism which can be used to build distributed locks.
 Sessions act as a binding layer between nodes, health checks, and key/value data.
 They are designed to provide granular locking, and are heavily inspired by [The Chubby Lock Service for Loosely-Coupled Distributed Systems](http://research.google.com/archive/chubby.html).